Back to blog

 4. LinkedIn Group Messages:

-- The generic message,
+The generic post,

-- The self-promotional message,
+The self-promotional post,

-- and The spammy message.
+and The spammy post.

 It's usually something like, "Hi, I've been working at XYZ for M years and am looking to connect."